About workload management

 For Linux configuration prerequisites, see Set up Linux for workload management.

-For workload management configuration instructions, see Configure workload management.
+For workload management configuration instructions, see Configure workload pools.

 How workload management works